AmbroziakIvanIMZ12/IvanAmbroziak/README.md

-You need the Branch: Seminar_2.
+1.You need the Branch: Seminar_2.
-Then you need folder: Sockets.
+2.Then you need folder: Sockets.
-Then you need folder: Sck.
+3.Then you need folder: Sck.
-Then you need the files: Implementa.
+4.Then you need the files: Implementa.